 This unique infrastructure is a catapult across a continent; a highway that has become a symbol of the all-American desire to jump in the car and travel to new places.

 The origins of America’s loneliest road pre-date the Interstate Highway System created by President Eisenhower after World War II.
+Highway 50 construction began in 1926.
+It was designed in 1925.
 The U.S. 50 was designed in 1925 and construction began in 1926.
 The complexity and length of the route meant that the construction sites had to be parceled out.
 Some places such as Sacramento in California were the first to move, completing the work and even extending it, and in 1930 the route was extended to San Francisco.
 In other cases, the work continued for decades right up to the 1950s.
 For example, until 1949 the highway in Maryland stopped at Chesapeake Bay, where the cars were loaded onto ferries and resumed their journey on the opposite bank.
 The construction of the Chesapeake Bay Bridge in 1952 united the two parts divided by the bay and added another stretch of road to the incredible journey on the U.S. 50.

 Highway 50 and its world records